 Congratulations on having a new baby!

 Juggling family life and work has never been more difficult.
-The last thing you need to worry about is your home loan and how you will manage your family’s budget while away from your job.
+The last thing you need to worry about is your home loan and how you’ll manage your family’s budget while away from your job.

 Can I get a mortgage?